Back to updates

 Informed decision making

-By highlighting important data, decision-makers can concentrate on the most relevant information, enabling faster and more informed decision-making.
+By highlighting important data, decision-makers can focus on the most relevant information, enabling faster and more informed decision making.

 • Highlight tasks that are overdue or approaching their deadlines in red to ensure timely attention.

-• Use different colors to indicate the status of tasks (e.g., green for completed, yellow for in-progress, red for blocked).
+• Use different colors to indicate task status (e.g., green for completed, yellow for in-progress, red for blocked).

 • Highlight high-value deals in a distinct color to easily monitor their progress.

-• Track the status of job applications by coloring them based on their progress (e.g., initial review, interview scheduled, offer made).
+• Track job application statuses by color-coding them based on progress (e.g., initial review, interview scheduled, offer made).

 • Highlight high-priority positions in a different color.